verboompj/Networking/IPv6 & IPv4 Dual Stack in Azure VNet.md

 #### Step-by-Step

-1. Create a Resource Group ( I used "IPV6RG" in my case) and select a region (EU West in my case)
+##### 1. Create a Resource Group ( I used "IPV6RG" in my case) and select a region (EU West in my case)

-2. Next, create a VNET , I used the portal for this.
+##### 2. Next, create a VNET , I used the portal for this.
 Make sure to check "Add IPV6 address space" in the 2nd tab.
 The name I used is IPv6VNET

 ![Screenshot](https://raw.githubusercontent.com/verboompj/Networking/master/Pictures/1vnetaddipv6.png)

+##### 3. Add 2 subnets , again add IPv6 as well.
+Use a /64 mask for the IPv6 address range for the subnets